Chris56974/Pethreon/frontend/README.md

 Keyboard navigation on my contributor/creator page is messed up.
 I tried changing the tabIndex but it didn't work.

+Maybe have the metamask logo hover up and down when he's done talking

 ### Notes

 I want my circle animations to run infinitely, but do I really have to specify eight properties in the css `animation: ;` just to get infinite playback? [>_<](https://youtu.be/AbnWq7F9o20?t=11)